SkooveLearn PianoDownload on the App Store

 Now we have looked at a smaller range of keys, let’s look at a few tricks to remembering all the piano notes.
 The first trick is to learn the patterns of the black and white piano keys.
 If you look at the keyboard, you will notice on this diagram of a piano keyboard layout,there is a repeating pattern of 2 and 3 black keys.

-C is often used by pianists as a reference note.
-C is on the outside-left of the group of 2 black keys:keys on the piano
+Middle C is often used by pianists as a reference note.
+C is on the outside-left of the group of 2 black keys in the middle of the keyboard.

 What are the different types of piano keys?

-Keys come in various styles and weights, including weighted, semi-weighted and unweighted.
+Piano keys can come in various styles and weights, including weighted, semi-weighted and unweighted.
 The weight significantly affects the feel of the keys.
-Understanding these differences is essential when choosing between a digital piano vs keyboard.
+Understanding the different types of keys is essential when choosing between a digital piano or keyboard.

 Acoustic pianos

-• Acoustic pianos use a hammer-action system, where pressing a key triggers a felt-tipped hammer to strike a string.
-This mechanism creates a distinctive feel known as “action”.
+• Acoustic pianos use a hammer-action system.
+This is where pressing a key triggers a felt-tipped hammer to strike a string.
+This mechanism creates a distinctive feel known as ‘action’ which creates the weight behind the key.

 • Pianos with lighter action are easier to play, while heavier action offers more resistance.
 All acoustic pianos operate on this principle.